 Device Definition Example Function Foreshadowing An advance hint of what is to come later in the story.
 A writer may use character dialogue to hint at what may occur in the future.
 In addition, any event or action in the story may throw a hint to the readers about future events or actions.
-Even a title of a work or a chapter title can act as a clue that suggests what is going to happen.
+Even the title of a work or a chapter title can act as a clue that suggests what is going to happen.
 In the movie, Frozen , a troll says, "Listen to me, Elsa.
 Your power holds beauty, but also great danger.
 You must learn to control it, or fear will be your worst enemy."
 This gives the audience the idea that Elsa's powers will get out of control due to her fears.
 In Harry Potter and The Sorcerer's Stone , we learn that Harry and Voldemort's wands are brother wands from Ollivander.
 Later we learn in The Goblet of Fire that because of the twin status, the wands have a special connection, and so do Harry and Voldemort.
 Creates an atmosphere of suspense in a story so that the readers are interested to know more.
 Imagery Consists of words or phrases a writer uses to represent persons, objects, actions, feelings, and ideas descriptively by appealing to the senses.
 Can utilize figurative language and diction with strong connotations.
 "The slope of the bars of honey-colored sunlight decreased; they slid up the bushes, passed over the green candle-like buds, moved up toward the canopy, and darkness thickened under the trees."
 (Descriptive words, personifications, and metaphors of the movement and disappearance of sunlight create a creepy feeling (mood) in this scene from Lord of the Flies ."
 Illustrates an idea, a feeling, or the particular qualities of something.
 Metaphor A comparison of two unlike things not using "like" or "as" "Time is money" (time is compared to money-it can be spent well or wasted.
 Once it's gone, you can't get it back) "The typical teenager's room is a disaster area" (a teenager's room is compared with a disaster area.
-It's messy, unorganized, you could get hurt walking around in it, you can't easily find things, etc.) Creates new meaning for an object/idea.
-Creates an emotional response in the audience.
-Helps the audience understand an emotion, idea, or new way of looking at something by comparing it to something they are familiar with.
-Mood Established through: Diction, imagery (description of setting), figurative language/literary devices (simile, metaphor, personification, etc.), theme (the message/lesson of the story), tone.
+It's messy, and unorganized, you could get hurt walking around in it, you can't easily find things, etc.) Creates a new meaning or understanding for an object.
+Develops tone and mood.
+Mood The atmosphere/vibe of the work evokes emotion from the audience.
+Developed through diction, imagery, figurative language, and grammatical structure.
 A depressing, melancholy mood is created in Bronte's Wuthering Heights : There was no moon, and everything beneath lay in misty darkness: not a light gleamed from any house, far or near all had been extinguished long ago: and those at Wuthering Heights were never visible.
-It evokes various emotional responses in readers and thus ensures their emotional attachment to the literary piece they read.
-Once the readers are emotionally stirred, they fully comprehend the message that the writer tries to convey to them.
+Helps convey the author's message.
+Is developed across larger sections of text.